richierich25/weather-bot/README.md

   </tr>
 </table>

-## 🤝 Contributors
+## 🤝 Contributing

 We encourage you to contribute.
 Please check out the [Contributing guide](CONTRIBUTING.md) for guidelines on how to proceed.
-Thanks goes to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <table>